HewlettPackard/galadriel/demo/README.md

 ## Cleanup

-Run `x-cleanup.sh` to remove from the system all the SPIRE bundle created by this demo.
+Run `x-cleanup.sh` to remove from the system all the SPIRE data created by this demo.